 Many organizations around the region have organized events relevant to fire ecology and prescribed fire management.
 Here are the ones that have passed across our desk.
-Please contact the consortium if you would like to add an event to the list.
+Please contact our coordinator if you have information about events related to fire ecology or prescribed fire that are not listed here.

 July 15-17, 2015 @ Cedar Falls, IA